bubbajoe/bubbajoe.dev/md/projects/dgate.md

 ## Release Plan

-I plan to release the first version of dgate at the end of this year (2023).
+I plan to release the beta version of DGate at the end of this year (2023).
 I am currently dogfooding DGate in several of my projects.
-Prioritizing, deprioritizing, refactoring and testing...
-I will be writing a series of blog posts about the design and implementation of dgate and the modules.
+In the process of prioritizing, refactoring and testing; just trying to think of many ways how DGate can/will be used and trying to design the application in a way that is scalable, yes flexible, and easy to use.